Spectrum Imaging

 • Drift button – Activates (blue) or deactivates (gray) spatial drift correctionMode specifics

-The bottom parameters (boxed in portion of the image) dictate the specific modes of capture per the selection made in the STEM SI palette.
-The options available are dependent on the mode that was selected there, the options include:
+The bottom parameters (boxed-in portion of the image) dictate the specific modes of capture per the selection made in the STEM SI palette.
+The options available are dependent on the mode that was selected there.
+The options include:

 2D Array